Joshua Reynolds: Personal characteristics

 Some people, such as Hester Lynch Piozzi, construed Reynolds' equable calm as cool and unfeeling.
 It is to this lukewarm temperament that Frederick W. Hilles, Bodman Professor of English Literature at Yale attributes Reynolds' never having married.
 In the editorial notes of his compendium Portraits by Sir Joshua Reynolds, Hilles theorises that "as a corollary one might say that he [Reynolds] was somewhat lacking in a capacity for love", and cites Boswell's notary papers: "He said the reason he would never marry was that every woman whom he liked had grown indifferent to him, and he had been glad he did not marry her."
 Reynolds' own sister, Frances, who lived with him as housekeeper, took her own negative opinion further still, thinking him "a gloomy tyrant".
 The presence of family compensated Reynolds for the absence of a wife; he wrote on one occasion to his friend Bennet Langton, that both his sister and niece were away from home "so that I am quite a bachelor".
 Reynolds did not marry, and had no known children.

 Biographer Ian McIntyre discusses the possibility of Reynolds having enjoyed sexual relations with certain clients, such as Nelly O'Brien (or "My Lady O'Brien", as he playfully dubbed her) and Kitty Fisher, who visited his house for more sittings than were strictly necessary.
 Dan Cruickshank in his book London's Sinful Secret summarised Reynolds as having visited and re-visited various reputed red light districts in London after his return from Italy as a possible contributor to his medical condition and appearance due to commonly contracted disease in those areas of London.

-Regarding the British debate over the abolition of slavery, abolitionist Thomas Clarkson claimed that Reynolds stated his opposition to the Atlantic slave trade at a dinner with a group of friends with Clarkson present.
+Regarding the British debate over the abolition of slavery, the abolitionist Thomas Clarkson wrote that Reynolds stated his opposition to the Atlantic slave trade at a dinner with a group of friends with Clarkson present.
 Clarkson had shown the group samples of cloth produced in Africa, and Reynolds "gave his unqualified approbation of the abolition of this cruel traffic".
-Reynolds also subscribed to the second edition of Ottobah Cugoano's abolitionist work Thoughts and Sentiments on the Evil and Wicked Traffic of the Slavery and Commerce of the Human Species.
-Reynolds also had a Black servant who appears to have joined his household around the mid-1760s.
-Unlike Cugoano, however, his name is not recorded despite Northcote suggesting that the servant modelled for several of Reynolds’ paintings.
-Northcote stated that the man had been brought to Britain by Mary Mordaunt, the wife of landowner Valentine Morris, though this account contained "inconsistencies and conflicting chronologies".
+Reynolds also subscribed to the 1791 edition of Ottobah Cugoano's abolitionist work Thoughts and Sentiments on the Evil and Wicked Traffic of the Slavery and Commerce of the Human Species, and had a Black servant who joined his household around the mid-1760s.
+The servant's name is unknown despite Northcote suggesting in Memoirs of Sir Joshua Reynolds (1813) that he modelled for several of Reynolds' paintings.
+Northcote also claimed in Memoirs that the servant had been brought to Britain by Mary Mordaunt, the wife of Valentine Morris, though the 1813 work contains "inconsistencies and conflicting chronologies".